alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 The read interface consists of `rd_valid`, which is `1` when there is new data, and `rd_data`, which is the data.
 After sending a read command, you wait for `rd_valid` to be `1` which means the data you requested is on `rd_data`.

-The reason for the three independent interfaces it efficiency.
+The reason for the three independent interfaces is efficiency.
 The command interface may be ready to accept more commands before the read data is fully ready.
 The write FIFO may also be willing to accept data while a read is being performed.